 Clean and accurate dairy coding

-Linx’s own Voice of Customer research in 2014 illustrates the challenges faced by coding and marking machinery to deliver clean and accurate codes in dairy production.
+Linx’s own Voice of Customer research illustrates the challenges faced by coding and marking machinery to deliver clean and accurate codes in dairy production.

 Naturally hygiene is crucial, with machines often needing to operate in a chilled or damp atmosphere too.
 Although dairy codes are not generally complex, tending to be durability dates and batch codes, production lines work fast, often at constant speeds of 180ppm or more.